kanugos/kanugos/README.md

 - 👋 Hi, I’m @kanugos
 - 👀 I’m interested in data science and machine learning problems.
-- 🌱 I’m currently deep diving in machine learning techniques.
+- 🌱 I’m currently doing a deep dive in machine learning techniques (including deep learning 😄).

 <!---
 kanugos/kanugos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.